Must-Know Tips About iPhone Reset All Settings

 - The first thing you should do after the reset is to set your privacy settings again.
 This is crucial.

 - While it will not erase any data stored in your iPhone, it is always a good practice to do a data backup, just in case you end up clicking the wrong button!
-You can backup regularly to iCloud or iTunes, or you can also backup to dr.fone - Backup & Restore (iOS) as it gives you the option to selectively backup only what you want to preserve.
+You can backup regularly to iCloud or iTunes, or you can also backup to Dr.Fone - Phone Backup (iOS) as it gives you the option to selectively backup only what you want to preserve.

 Part 3: Difference between "Reset All Settings", "Erase All Contents and Settings", and "Reset Network Settings"